-- 1. Daily Care and Living Routines; - 2.
-Young Children's Play and Exploration, fostering parental perspective-taking of children's experiences in their growth and development; and - 3.
+- 1. Care and Daily Living Routines; - 2.
+Play and Exploration of the World, fostering parental perspective-taking of children's experiences in their growth and development; and - 3.
 Parenting Life, how to build positive parenting and co-parenting skills and practice self-care.